The right to be treated fairly can impact you during an administrative proceeding

 The right to be heard

 The right to be heard means you have the right to be notified of allegations against you.
-The notice must be sufficiently precise and timely to ensure that the right to present a response is meaningful and informed by the facts.
+The notice must be sufficiently precise and timely to ensure that you have the opportunity to present a response that is meaningful and informed by the facts.

 The right to be heard does not necessarily imply that there must be a formal hearing.
 In some instances, the ability to make written submissions and rebuttals is considered sufficient.
 More often, however, you are given the opportunity to attend with legal counsel before the decision-making body to present your arguments, particularly where the consequences of the decision are serious, such as in the scenario with the physician and the hospital board.

 You have the right to have adjudicators or decision-making bodies who are free from bias.
 It is also important that there be no reasonable apprehension that bias might exist among the decision-makers.

 The Supreme Court of Canada defined the test for determining whether there is a reasonable apprehension of bias as whether a reasonable person properly informed would apprehend that there was conscious or unconscious bias on the part of the judge or decision-makers.2

 The appearance of bias might arise when some of the same people participate in each phase of the investigation, hearing, and decision-making process.
 It is important to note, however, that the law does not go so far as to say every type of prior connection between the decision-maker and the parties will justify a finding of reasonable apprehension of bias.
 Indeed, decision-makers are often chosen precisely because they have expertise and experience with the matters on which they will be called to adjudicate.

 The right to reasons for decisions

 The right to a fair hearing includes the right to receive the reasons for the decision.
 Such reasons must be detailed and adequate so the individuals concerned know the facts that were relied on and the reasoning behind the decision.